Understanding private credit: how it works, benefits and risks

 The risk and return profiles depend on the strategy and the debt’s position in the capital structure, among other factors.
 Lower-risk strategies yield lower returns, just as higher-risk strategies can deliver higher returns.

-The asset class can be a good addition to a mature portfolio inclusive of private equity, given the downside protection that private credit offers through an attractive risk-return profile, diversification benefits, and resilience from its income-generating abilities and lower volatility.
+Private credit can be a good addition to investors' portfolios, offering an attractive risk-return profile, diversification benefits, resilience from its income-generating abilities and lower volatility.

 Most of the returns are generated from income, instead of capital gains.
 Investors can receive a reliable income stream, with predictable and contractual returns based on the interest rate charged.
-Furthermore, the bulk of loans in the private market have floating rates, allowing investors to benefit from rising interest rates.
+Furthermore, the bulk of loans in the private market have floating rates, allowing investors to benefit from rising and high interest rates environment.

 It can give investors access to a wide variety of industries and borrower profiles, such as smaller companies and those with unique assets.
 Some fund managers also take a thematic approach to identify companies that are in non-cyclical sectors or are riding on transformative trends.
 These traits enable investors to express a specific investment view or strategy while achieving diversification.